New York & Westchester Sports Injury Lawyer

 - Failing to consult medical professionals in an emergency

 Common Sports Injuries

-In addition to sprains, strains and bruises, a variety of injuries can occur during a sports or recreational activity, including:
+In addition to sprains, strains, and bruises, a variety of injuries can occur during sports or recreational activity, including:

 - Head injuries and concussions